 The forensic purpose of investigating an offence or a suspected offence or offences generally is prescribed for section 22(1) of the Act.

-[Regulation 3A inserted in Gazette 19 Nov 2002 p.
+[Regulation 3A inserted: Gazette 19 Nov 2002 p.
 5507.]

 4. Qualified persons (s.
 52)

 (1) For the definition of qualified person in section 52 of the Act, a person is qualified to do any non-intimate identifying procedure if the person is —